moa11/tp-va/README.md

 ## Quick Start

 All programming tasks can be run inside of a Docker container, which we provide.
-Our ACDC-Notebooks Docker container can be used for starting JupyterLab on you local machine.
+Our  Docker container can be used for starting JupyterLab on you local machine.
 You can use the following instructions to run the container:

 1. Clone this repository: